Written By: Vahid Moradi

 Building on the idea of resale value, especially as it relates to the worth of your Rolex, a Rolex is substantially more valuable with the proper authentication documents.
 When you buy a new Rolex, it comes with a very special set of documents, all within the confines of the original box.
 These papers, along with the original box, are essential to proving that your Rolex is indeed authentic, credible, and worthy of the Rolex name.

 While there are other methods of authenticating a Rolex, like looking up the serial number in the Rolex database, these methods are not nearly as easy as simply producing the factory documents that go along with the watch.
-In addition to the serial number, the papers and original box contribute to the collectibility of an individual watch, making it a more appealing item to a collector or Rolex enthusiast.
+In addition to the serial number, the papers and original box contribute to the collectibility of an individual watch, making it a more appealing item to a collector or Rolex timepiece enthusiast.

 With so many factors that contribute to the overall value of your Rolex model, it may be difficult to determine the worth of your watch on your own.
 Seeking the counsel and Rolex appraisal of a jeweler or Rolex appraiser, and more specifically, a certified Rolex dealer can help you be sure that you know exactly what the value of your watch is.
 Learning how to tell if a Rolex is real is the first step in making sure it has value.

 Having your Rolex timepiece checked, serviced, and appraised by a certified Rolex dealer will give you the information you need to keep up with the appreciation, or depreciation, of your asset.
 Check out your local watch service and repair shops to find a dealer you trust.

 Time is Money

 CJ Charles Jewelers is a family-owned watch dealer with years of experience in luxury timepieces and jewelry appraisal.
-If you ever have questions about the worth of your Rolex, how to set a Rolex, how to repair a Rolex, or even how to sell your Rolex, or are seeking out services and repairs, visit one of our stores or give us a call!
+If you ever have questions about the worth of your Rolex, how to set a Rolex, how to repair a Rolex, or even how to sell your Rolex, visit one of our stores or give us a call!